Leap Transferable Games 0170

 The Code says

-Diverse, skilled and experienced decision-making bodies contain independent voices and engage in constructive, open debate enable good decision-making.
+Diverse, skilled and experienced decision-making bodies which contain independent voices and engage in constructive and inclusive debate enable good decision-making and help create trust with stakeholders.

 Diversity (Requirements 2.1–2.3)